Why Your Nervous System Feels So Switched On

 Your chest feels tight.

-That doesn’t mean your nervous system is broken.
+That does not mean your nervous system is broken.

-It usually means it’s been doing the absolute most for way too long.
+It usually means it has been doing the absolute most for way too long.

 Your nervous system has one main job: